Camparooni/readme-generator/README.md

   - [Questions](#questions)

   ## Installation
-  undefined
+  install it somehow somewhere

   ## Usage
-  undefined
+  whenever you need it

   ## License
     This project is licensed under the MIT License.
 See the [[License](LICENSE)](LICENSE) file for details.

   ## Contributing
-  contact me or something
+  contact me weeeee

   ## Tests
-  run them idk
+  run them

   ## Questions
-  If you have any questions, please contact [taya](https://github.com/taya) or email at taya@yahoo.com.
+  If you have any questions, please contact [camparooni](https://github.com/camparooni) on GitHub or email at tayascamp@yahoo.com.